elalimardani/elalimardani/README.md

 ### Hi there 👋
 I am El and I am an aspiring developer

-🌱 I’m currently learning Redux
+🌱 I’m currently learning React testing with Jest and Enzyme

 :desktop_computer: I'm working on  <a target="_blank" href="https://github.com/elbytes/PlayGround">PlayGround</a>